ES3: Achieving Airtightness, Why and How: The need for joined up thinking for joined up building! - Online

 At its most basic, airtightness aims to eliminate any unintended gaps or cracks in the external fabric of the building.
 Ventilation focuses on replacing the stale indoor air with fresh outdoor air to meet the occupant’s needs.
 The key is to ‘build tight and ventilate right’!

-Fintan Wallace, Architectural Technologist with Ecological Building Systems, will provide a presentation outlining why airtightness is now recognised as a key element in realising higher performance more durable healthy buildings.
-Niall Crosson, Group Technical Manager at Ecological Building Systems, will then provide a case study on the building of his new home in Ireland to Passivhaus levels of performance.
-Finally, the Ecological team will finish up by assessing key junctions for airtightness on specific details sent in by the audience prior to the training day.
+Neil Turner, Technical Sales Manager with Ecological Building Systems, will provide a presentation outlining why airtightness is now recognised as a key element in realising higher performance more durable healthy buildings.
+Joe Fitzgerald, Technical Support Engineer at Ecological Building Systems, will then provide a case study on the building of a new home in Ireland to Passivhaus levels of performance.
+Finally, the Ecological team have filmed their airtightness practical session, so you will be able to watch how to install membranes, tapes and seals.

 More demanding building regulations not only require an improvement in individual skills but require a change in attitude to working collectively with a focused, co-operative approach to achieve compliance with regulations.
 Higher performing buildings, be it new build or retrofit, require good site control and communication between all trades.
 The production of truly low energy buildings require diligent attention to detail and co-operation between all trades involved in the construction and renovation processes.
 All trades should view the house as a system, rather than the sum of its parts.
 Trades must work as a team.
 All works must be co-ordinated.